open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

             "private" : false
           },
           {
-            "to" : "intended recipient B",
+            "to" : {
+                "url" : "URL of intended recipient A", "SpeakerUri" : "Speaker Uri of intended recipient A" },
             "eventType": "event type B",
             "parameters": {
               "parameter 1" : { parameter 1 values },